 One of the biggest exercises in willpower is to patiently wait for paint to dry.
 You don’t need to sit and watch it.
 In fact, it’s better if you distract yourself than to fall prey to the temptation of adding a new coat too early.
 Applying paint thickly causes the paint to collect, bubble, and dry unevenly.
 Two or three even, thin coats of paint will work much better.
 It’s recommended that you wait at least a couple hours in between coats.

-Haven’t bought your unfinished cabinets yet?
-Shop around for a good deal on discount cabinets by visiting RTACabinetStore.com.
-We have a full selection of wood types for you to browse through.
+Ready to check out unfinished kitchen cabinets?
+Shop around for a good deal on discount cabinets with us.
+We have a full selection of wood types and styles for you to browse through.